codidact/feature-development/scoped/authentication/authentication-indirect.md

 ----
 **Basic flow**

-- User sees "sign in to answer this question" link/button and clicks.
+- User sees "log in or sign up to answer this question" link/button and clicks.
-- User enters "Authenticaion (direct)" workflow.
+- User enters "Authentication (direct)" workflow.
 - Upon exit, user is signed-in and the page now shows an answer textbox.

 ----